1920 Cardiff City Council election: Overview of the result

 In November 1920 contests took place in eight of the ten Cardiff electoral wards.
 The two retiring Conservative Party councillors in the Central and South wards were elected unopposed.

 The Western Mail was partisan in South Wales, having campaigned for two months to stop the Labour "extremists" from repeating their successes of 1919.
 In the Canton, Grangetown, Riverside, Roath and Splott wards the Conservative and Liberal parties came together to put forward a joint candidate, so as to not split the vote.

 The Liberal-Conservative Coalition candidates won by substantial majorities over Labour in four of the five wards in which they stood.
 In contrast, Labour's Herbert Hiles won against the Coalition candidate (who was the retiring member) in the Splott ward.
 The only other sitting candidate (a Liberal) to lose their seat was in the Park ward, where the Conservatives won the contest.

 Turnout was substantially up on 1919 (42.4%) with 55.1% turning up to vote in November 1920.
 Women voters often outnumbered men, in some wards by 2 to 1.

 Council composition

 Following the November 1919 election the balance on the city council was 17 Liberal, 15 Conservative, 4 Labour, 3 Ex-Servicemen, 1 Independent.
 In 1920 Labour increased their number by one, as did the Independents.
 Four previously Liberal/Conservative members were elected as, or were replaced by 'Coalition' members.

 Ward results

 Adamsdown

-Curran had stood unsuccessfully for the Liberal Party in the Cardiff South UK parliamentary ward for the 1918 General Election.
+Curran had stood unsuccessfully for the Liberal Party in the Cardiff South UK parliamentary constituency for the 1918 General Election.